+Protection against Malfunctions

-BSI.O.Leak-Forced Protection against Forced Information Leakage
+- Protection against Forced Information Leakage

-BSI.O.Abuse-Func Protection against Abuse of Functionality
+- Protection against Abuse of Functionality

+- TOE Identification

-BSI.O.Identification TOE Identification BSI.O.RND Random Numbers
+- Random Numbers

-BSI.O.Cap-Avail-Loader Capability and Availability of the Loader
+- Capability and Availability of the Loader

-AUG1.O.Add-Functions Additional Specific Security Functionality:
+- Additional Specific Security Functionality:

-The TOE must provide the following specific security functionality to the Security IC Embedded Software:
+The TOE shall provide the following specific security functionality to the Security IC Embedded Software:

-- Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if Neslib is embedded only, - Secure Hashing (SHA-1(1), SHA-224, SHA-256, SHA-384, SHA-512), if Neslib is embedded only, - Rivest-Shamir-Adleman (RSA), if Neslib is embedded only, - Deterministic Random Bit Generator (DRBG), if Neslib is embedded only, - Prime Number Generation, if Neslib is embedded only. - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.
+- Triple Data Encryption Standard (TDES)(1), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if NesLib is embedded, - Secure Hashing (SHA-1(2), SHA-224, SHA-256, SHA-384, SHA-512), if NesLib is embedded, - Rivest-Shamir-Adleman (RSA), if NesLib is embedded, - Deterministic Random Bit Generator (DRBG), if NesLib is embedded, - Keccak, if NesLib is embedded, - Keccak-p, if NesLib is embedded, - Diffie-Hellman, if NesLib is embedded, - Prime Number Generation, if NesLib is embedded. - Note that DES and triple DES with two keys are no longer recommended as encryption functions in the context of smart card applications.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength. - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
+Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength. - AUG4.O.Mem-Access Dynamic Area based Memory Access Control: The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
+The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application - O.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software: The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.

-AUG4.O.Mem-Access

-Dynamic Area based Memory Access Control:

-The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
-The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application environment.

-O.Controlled-ES-Loading

-Controlled loading of the Security IC Embedded Software: The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
 The TOE must restrict the access to these features.
 The TOE must provide control means to check the integrity of the loaded user data.
 This capability is not available in User configuration.